 List - expanded - with column title

-Starting from there, I am able to get familiar with how each component be used in practise.
+From there, I am able to get familiar with how each component be used in practise.
 Below are examples of some components created after designing the list.

 Form fields (left) & Modal window (right)

 These examples demonstrate how I introduced the ITV brand personality when building the visual system.